ptarmiganlabs/ctrl-q/README.md

 ## Logging

-Logging is controlled by the --loglevel option.
+Logging is controlled by the --log-level option.

 Valid values are (in order of increasing verbosity): error, warning, info, verbose, debug, silly.